graemedakers/data-jar/VIDEO_SCRIPT.md

 - Click **"Accept Date"**.

 **Voiceover:**
-"When date night comes, just spin the jar!
+"When it's time for your next date, just spin the jar!
 You can even add filters if you're on a budget or want to stay indoors.
 The jar picks a random idea from your collection.
 No more indecision!"

 ---